-Each Wood-Mizer sawmill has a 17-digit Vehicle Identification Number (VIN).
-See the figure below for VIN locations.
-See the chart at the right for VIN description.
+Each Wood-Mizer sawmill after 1989 has a 17-digit Vehicle Identification Number (VIN).
+See the figures provided for VIN locations and description.

 Each sawmill is also identified with a model number which includes the base model and the engine/motor configuration.
 An 's' after the model number indicates the model is approved for sale in countries that have adopted German "Gerprüfte Sicherheit: (G.S.) safety standards.
 The model number is located on the middle blade housing cover.
 See the figure at the right for a description of the model number.